blukatdevelopment/UnchainedWorldsOld/development.md

 Double-check for typos, formatting issues, or references to outdates rules.
 Identity fections where rephrasing or images could help better explain ideas.

-### Finish porting spells: runesmith
-Fill out missing spells.
-Do not use copy/paste, do not use exact wording.
-Cut out clarifications where possible.

-### Finish porting spells: priest
-Fill out missing spells.
-Do not use copy/paste, do not use exact wording.
-Cut out clarifications where possible.

 ### Finish porting spells: psion
 Fill out missing spells.
 Do not use copy/paste, do not use exact wording.
 Cut out clarifications where possible.

-### Edit cultures_volume_1.md
-Check to make sure descriptions make sense, are formatted reasonably, and maybe add a tiny bit more lore/details.

 ### Edit body_types.md
 Check to make sure descriptions make sense, are formatted reasonably, and maybe add a tiny bit more details, such as a warning about limitations of tiny/huge folk.

-### Add maneuvers to warrior
-Add 5-10 new maneuvers.
-Taking inspiration from paladin might help.

 ### Create soulforger subclass: Technomancer
 Gain abilities via prosthetics, create squad of forged followers.